 A key part of VPS is "lean" cell-based manufacturing for new programs and converting existing production facilities to "lean" where feasible.
 The "lean" methodology relies on smaller manufacturing units rather than dedicated large assembly lines and leads to a number of operational improvements.
 This approach allows greater flexibility and lower floor space, inventory and investment.
-Currently, Visteon has completed 129 lean cells, has 128 more lean cells under way, expected to be completed by December 2000, and has 329 additional lean cells planned, expected to be completed in the next few years.
+As of March 31, 2000, Visteon had completed 129 lean cells, had 128 more lean cells under way, expected to be completed by December 2000, and had 329 additional lean cells planned, expected to be completed in the next few years.
 Impressive results have been achieved from our first round of implementation and have partially offset increased labor costs; while results vary from project to project, an example is the Sheldon Road climate control lean cell, in Plymouth, Michigan, which resulted in a 58% reduction in floor space required, a 76% reduction in inventory and an investment avoidance equal to 66% of the project's initial estimated cost.